Available: readFile() v1.130.0

 For more information on referring to package resources, see Referencing Package Assets.

-If you're aiming to preview the content of large files, we recommend
+If you're aiming to preview the content of large files, we

-always including the limit
+recommend always including the

-parameter to ensure optimal UI performance.
+ensure optimal UI performance.
 However, when the file is

 utilized as data input for further manipulation, the